Gwynneth Coogan

-Gwynneth "Gwyn" Coogan (born Gwynneth Hardesty; August 21, 1965 in Trenton, New Jersey) is an American former Olympic athlete, educator and mathematician.
+Gwynneth "Gwyn" Coogan (born Gwynneth Hardesty; August 21, 1965) is an American educator, mathematician, and former Olympic runner.

+Biography

-Hardesty attended Phillips Exeter Academy for two years, where she played squash and field hockey.
-She then attended Smith College, graduating in 1987, where she majored in math and took up running for the first time, and became the two-time NCAA Division III champion in the 3,000 meters.
+Coogan attended Phillips Exeter Academy for two years, where she played squash and field hockey.
+She then attended Smith College, graduating in 1987, where she majored in mathematics and took up running for the first time, and became the two-time NCAA Division III champion in the 3,000 meters.
 She qualified for the 1992 Summer Olympics in Barcelona, where she competed in the 10,000 meters.
 Four years later, she was an alternate for the women's marathon for the 1996 Summer Olympics in Atlanta.
-She was the 1998 United States National Champion in the Marathon.
+She was the United States national champion in the marathon in 1998.

-Early and personal life

 Coogan went on to earn her Ph.D. in math from the University of Colorado in 1999, working primarily in number theory.
-She did post-doctorate work with Ken Ono at the University of Wisconsin–Madison, taught at Hood College, and currently teaches math at Phillips Exeter Academy.
+She did post-doctorate work with Ken Ono at the University of Wisconsin–Madison, taught at Hood College, and currently teaches mathematics at Phillips Exeter Academy.
+As of January 2024, she holds the George Albert Wentworth Professor in Mathematics position at Exeter.